nathanestill/warmup_project/README.md

 ### Person Follow

 This problem is to follow a person that is in front of the robot.
 To find the person, the smallest distance from the scan is translated to Cartesian coordinates in the Neato reference frame.
 The X coordinate is fed into the linear velocity.
 This results in a faster speed if the person is farther and slower as it approaches the person.
 The Y coordinate is fed into the angular velocity.
 This results in the robot turning towards the person, lowering the Y coordinate until the person is directly ahead of the robot.
 Both of these combined allow the robot to turn towards the person while moving forward as well.

+### Obstacle Avoidance

+The penultimate problem is to create a node that will navigate through obstacles in order to reach a goal.
+To do this, I used the concept of a potential field.
+Each point in the laser scan that is within a certain range causes a vector to be applied to the robot away from it.
+The goal that is chosen applies a large vector towards it, even from far away.
+These vectors are summed up to get hte vector that the Neato will follow, using the same vector to twist command as the Person Follow section.
+In this way, the robot will naturally stray away from obstacles and go towards the goal.